 IDA Georgia (International Dyslexia Association — Georgia Branch)

-IDA Georgia provides detailed information on Georgia's dyslexia laws, including a timeline of legislation, links to the Dyslexia Handbook, screener information, and advocacy resources for families.
+IDA Georgia provides detailed information on Georgia's dyslexia laws, including a timeline of legislation, screener information, and advocacy resources for families.

 ga.dyslexiaida.org